Last Updated on March 8, 2021 by CanaryDevelopmentAdmin

 Currently located in Bank Street park, Canary Wharf minigolf is a 9 hole mini golf course, perfect for a bit of competitive fun!

 The estate has been running free minigolf and table tennis for several years now, with the location varying across the estate.
-As a rough guide minigolf generally open throughout the summer months until then end of October, and for 2020 its located in Bank Street Park.
+As a rough guide minigolf generally open throughout the summer months until then end of October.
+For 2020, minigolf is located in Bank Street Park, infront of The Quay Club.

 Stewards are on hand to dish out the golf clubs, with the course open from 12-6pm weather permitting.
 There are also toilet facilities onsite.